ART 210 Women In Art

 Upon successful completion of this course, students will be able to:

-Analyze how women and gender are represented in visual culture.
-Explain gender as historically and socially constructed.
-Describe the experiences and contributions of women in the arts of the twentieth- and twenty-first centuries.
+Describe the experiences and contributions of women in the arts in the twentieth and twenty-first centuries.
+Explain historical and social constructions of gender and sexuality in art and visual culture.
+Analyze visual media examples using relevant vocabulary, concepts, methods, and theories, such as theories of spectatorship and the Gaze.
+Demonstrate the necessary skills to historically and socially contextualize artworks and visual representations, taking into consideration the intersections of gender, race, sexuality, ability, and location.
 Explain how ascribed differences are socially constructed, change over time, and impact our and others’ lived experiences.
-Articulate– using historical and contemporary examples – how ascribed differences, combined with inequitable distribution of power across cultural, economic, social, and/or political institutions, result in racism and intersect with other forms of systemic oppression.
+Articulate–using historical and contemporary examples–how ascribed differences, combined with inequitable distribution of power across cultural, economic, social, and/or political institutions, result in racism and intersect with other forms of systemic oppression.
 Describe how assets and resilience demonstrated by members of systematically marginalized communities and cultures play a role in dismantling racism and other systems of oppression.
 Interpret and engage in the Arts & Letters, making use of the creative process to enrich the quality of life.
 Critically analyze values and ethics within a range of human experience and expression to engage more fully in local and global issues.